djrlj694/cookiecutter-repo/README.md

 The cookiecutter presented here, Cookiecutter-Repo, defines a basic directory structure and template files for generating boilerplate for [**software repositories**](https://en.wikipedia.org/wiki/Software_repository) &mdash; collections of one or more software projects.
 These repositories are rudimentary, containing only a starter set of files.

-It should be noted that, colloquially speaking, "software repository" and "software project" are interchangeable.
+It should be noted that, colloquially speaking in the context of software project management, "repository" and "project" are interchangeable.
 In contrast, Cookiecutter-Repo treats these terms as technically distinct.
 The reasons why are twofold:

 1. To align with [GitHub's definition](https://help.github.com/en/articles/github-glossary#repository) of its "most basic element" for containing "all of the project files (including documentation)" and storing "each file's revision history";
 help.github.com/en/articles/github-glossary#repository)